pereznetworks/A-jQuery-demo-Building-An-Interactive-Form/README.md

                 on submit, an error appears when no activities are selected

         exceeds:  real-time error message
-                  once any activity is selected but then deselected, any no other activities are selected, then an red text error appears once any activity is selected then the error disappears
+                  once any activity is selected but then deselected, and no other activities are selected, then an red text error appears once any activity is selected then the error disappears

 # Payment Info

-        The credit-card payment type is selected and the credit-card input fields and Expiration date drop menu appear, when the page loads
+        The credit-card payment type is selected
+            and the credit-card input fields and Expiration date drop menu appear, when the page loads

         as other payment options are chosen, only that payment type is displayed